Vizonex/cyares/README.md

 ### The Rewrite
 It only felt right to me that migrating the library from __cffi__ to cython would be the best solution to the problem.
 Not __Rust__ or __C__, just __pure-cython__ and small amounts of __C__ whenever nessesary and re-changing many of the internals to incorperate a safer approch.
-The reason for not picking __Rust__ is that there wasn't nessesarly a need to memory-safe.
+The reason for not picking __Rust__ is that there wasn't nessesarly a need to be memory-safe.
 What I cared about was speed, when people are doing DNS Lookups, speed matters and __Rust__ did not have a friendly enough archetecture that would set a future or allow me to access the parent from the child.

 There was no better canadate than to move to using handles the same way __uvloop__ & __winloop__ do it (In fact I wrote __winloop__ off of __uvloop__ so I kind of knew what I was doing).